The Complete Guide To Remote Staffing

 The offshore team helped with:

-Customer Support: Handling customer inquiries via email and social media.
+• Customer Support: Handling inquiries via email and social media, which boosted customer satisfaction.

-Order Processing: Managing inventory, processing orders, and coordinating shipments, which sped up the fulfillment process.
+• Order Processing: Managing inventory and coordinating shipments, which sped up fulfillment.

-Marketing Tasks: Assisting with content creation, and boosting the brand’s online presence and engagement.
+• Marketing Tasks: Assisting with content creation, which improved the brand’s online presence and engagement.

 Trend 6: Nearshoring as a Cost-Effective Alternative